antpass79/SimpleSearchEngine/README.md

 * TextIndexer: it reads a list of string and organizes the words inside in the data structure.
 * DirectoryIndexer: it reads all *.txt* files in a specified directory (not sub directory) and creates the data structure based on the found words.
+* FakeDirectoryIndexer: it holds a fake directory structure for testing purpose.

-For testing the engine, flow the TextIndexer is used, in order to avoid the directory reading.
+For testing the engine, flow the TextIndexer and the FakeDirectoryIndexer are used, in order to avoid the directory reading.

 ## Architecture